Influential Contemporary Art Exhibitions in the 20th and 21st Century

 Only time may tell us about the influence of an exhibition.
 Each decade has its own viewpoints.

 The artist-info selection below is not based on any ‘blockbuster’ criteria.
-It is our research on exhibitions since 1930 to the present with the eye of an art historian and a historian which adds exhibitions to this constantly updated list.
+It is our wide range of research from 1880 up to the present which adds exhibitions to this constantly updated list, some are well known and those which shouldn’t be forgotten.

 You find for each exhibition in our list below the complete artist list on the venue’s or curator’s artist-info exhibition history page.
 Its information is cross-linked to all the other related exhibition histories in artist-info and is providing this way a unique source.